-- 1. Mandatory Suspension and Mandatory Recommendation of Expulsion.
-The following offenses represent grounds for mandatory suspension and mandatory recommendation for expulsion: - a.
-Possession, use, sale, or otherwise furnishing any firearm, explosive, or other dangerous object. - 2.
-Discretionary Suspension and Discretionary Recommendation of Expulsion.
-The following offenses represent grounds that may result in suspension and/or suspension with a recommendation for expulsion: - a.
-Possession of, use of, offering, arranging and/or negotiating to sell or provide a knife, imitation firearm, other weapon, or item that could be construed and/or used as a weapon. - b.
-Possession of, use of, being under the influence of, offering, arranging and/or negotiating to sell and/or distribute tobacco, alcohol, drugs, other controlled substances, and/or intoxicants of any kind, including, but not limited to over-the-counter medication and/or prescription drugs. - c.
-Possession or offering, or arranging, or negotiating to sell any drug paraphernalia, as defined in Health and Safety Code Section 11014.5. - d.
-The causation or attempted causation of physical injury to other person(s), or self, including physical assault, sexual assault, other forms of assault, and including, but not limited to aiding or abetting in the same. - e.
-The threat of physical injury to self, other individual(s), and/or the school community, including, but not limited to, threats of sexual assault, or school-wide violence. - f.
-Disruption and/or defiance, including, but not limited to, disruption of school activities and/or willful defiance of the authority of school personnel. - g.
-Theft, robbery, attempted theft, and/or attempted robbery of school or private property, including, but not limited to attempting to steal and/or receive stolen property, aiding or abetting in the same, and/or knowingly receiving stolen property. - h.
-Destruction of, attempted destruction of, damage to, and/or attempted damage to school or private property. - i.
-Extortion. - j.
-Sexual harassment.
+- c.
+The threat of physical injury to self, other individual(s), and/or the school community involving a weapon or dangerous object, including, but not limited to, threats of sexual assault or school-wide violence involving a weapon or dangerous object. - d.
+Theft, robbery, attempted theft, and/or attempted robbery of school or private property, with a weapon or dangerous object. - e.
+Sexual assault, including aiding or abetting in the same. - f.
+Possession of, use of, offering, arranging and/or negotiating to sell or provide a knife, imitation firearm, other weapon, or item that could be construed and/or used as a weapon. - g.
+Possession of, use of, being under the influence of, offering, arranging and/or negotiating to sell and/or distribute tobacco or nicotine, alcohol, drugs, other controlled substances as defined in Health and Safety Code Sections 11350, 11377 and 11377.5, and/or intoxicants of any kind, including, but not limited to over-the-counter medication and/or prescription drugs. - h.
+Possession of, or offering, or arranging, or negotiating to sell any drug paraphernalia, as defined in Health and Safety Code Section 11014.5. - i.
+The causation or attempted causation of physical injury to another, or one's self, including physical assault, sexual assault, other forms of assault, and including, but not limited to aiding or abetting in the same. - j.
+The threat of physical injury to self, other individual(s), and/or the school community, including, but not limited to, threats of sexual assault, or school-wide violence. - k.
+Disruption and/or defiance, including, but not limited to, disruption of school activities and/or willful defiance of the authority of school personnel.
+Except HTH practice and policy in relation to student discipline for willful defiance is limited as follows: - HTH will not expel students in grades Kindergarten and 1-12, inclusive, for disruption and/or defiance. - HTH will not suspend students in grades Kindergarten and 1-8, inclusive, for disruption and/or defiance. - I. Theft, robbery, attempted theft, and/or attempted robbery of school or private property, including, but not limited to attempting to steal and/or receive stolen property, aiding or abetting in the same, and/or knowingly receiving stolen property.